grant-he/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 limit enforcement for memory (as opposed to reactive enforcement by the OOM killer).
-However, this effort is [stalled](https://github.com/kubernetes/enhancements/tree/a47155b340/keps/sig-node/2570-memory-qos#latest-update-stalled) due to a potential livelock situation a memory hungry can cause.
+However, this effort is [stalled](https://github.com/kubernetes/enhancements/tree/a47155b340/keps/sig-node/2570-memory-qos#latest-update-stalled) due to a potential livelock situation that a memory hungry process can cause.
 {{< /note >}}

 {{< note >}}